 The list of key terms in the chapter introduction provides students with a list of scientific terms they should be familiar with.
-Encourage students to refer to the glossary (Appendix 1) when they are unsure about the meaning of a scientific term they are unfamiliar with.
+Encourage students to refer to the glossary (Appendix 1) when they are unsure about the meaning of a scientific term that is unfamiliar to them.
 A glossary tab at the bottom of a page indicates where a term within the activity has been defined.
 These strategies build scientific literacy and encourage students to use scientific terms with confidence.